cpske/ISP/Resources.md

 [The Agile Unified Process](http://www.ambysoft.com/unifiedprocess/agileUP.html) Scott Amber and AmberSoft.
 An Agile version of UP.

+### Scrum

+[Intro to Scrum in 10 Minutes](https://www.youtube.com/watch?v=XU0llRltyFM) YouTube video is good overview of Scrum.

+[Scrum Guide](http://www.scrumguides.org/) description of Scrum and how to do it.
+Missing: Scrum board, task sizes, measuring progress.

+[Scrum &amp; XP from the Trenches](resources/Scrum-and-XP-From-The-Trenches.pdf) from e-book from InfoQ.
+Short and practical.

 ### Extreme Programming

 [Extreme Programming: A Gentle Introduction](http://www.extremeprogramming.org/)